Argo – Movie Review

-Despite [blackout]his orders, Mendez decides to go ahead.
-Facing a fait accompli, the CIA decides to help, as a failed escape will be worse than no escape.
+Despite [blackout]his orders, Mendez goes ahead.
+Facing a fait accompli, the CIA agrees to help him, as a failed escape will be worse than no escape.
 But they’ve already cancelled the airline tickets and have to scramble to get them reauthorised, with the fugitives standing in line at the airport.[/blackout]

 At the first [blackout]airport checkpoint, the fugitives have to explain why their exit visas have no matching entrance visas, but convince the guards with a letter from the Ministry of Culture.[/blackout]

 At the [blackout]embassy, the Iranians finally find pictures of the escapees and match them with the ‘Canadian film crew’.
-They race to the Canadian Ambassador’s house, which has been abandoned, and then rush to the airport.[/blackout]
+They race to the Canadian Ambassador’s house, discover he’s abandoned it, and rush to the airport.[/blackout]

 At the last [blackout]airport checkpoint, the guards are much more suspicious and pull the team into an interrogation room.
 Even the cover story about the movie doesn’t convince them.
 The fugitives give the guards the telephone number of the supposed production company in Hollywood.
 The guards call the number and the ‘producer’ confirms their cover story.
-The guards are convinced and allow the group to board the aircraft.[/blackout]
+This finally convinces the guards, and they allow the group to board the aircraft.[/blackout]

 The group [blackout]boards the plane, which takes off as the Iranians chase it down the runway.
 Clearing Iranian airspace, the group celebrates.[/blackout]

-Back in [blackout]the USA, all credit for the rescue is given to the Canadians in order to hide the CIA’s involvement.
-Mendez is awarded the CIA’s highest honour, the Intelligence Star, but as the mission is secret, he won’t be able to tell anyone.[/blackout]
+Back in [blackout]the USA, the CIA gives all the credit for the rescue to the Canadians in order to hide their involvement.
+They also award Mendez their highest honour, the Intelligence Star, but as the mission is secret, he won’t be able to tell anyone.[/blackout]

 Argo has a straightforward ‘Mission’ plot.
-Mendez is brought in to rescue the fugitive diplomats.
+The CIA brings Mendez in to rescue the fugitive diplomats.
 He makes a plan to do so and carries it out.
-Obstacles are piled in his way and he works his way through them until he achieves his mission.
+The story piles obstacles in his way and he works his way through them until he achieves his mission.